easimonenko/node-examples/mysql/README.md

 ## mysql

-Example for MySQL based on "Node.js in Action" (Cantelon, Harter and others).
+Example for MySQL based on example from "Node.js in Action" (Cantelon, Harter and others).

-- install MySQL
+First, install MySQL:

 ``` sh
 sudo apt install mysql-server